-Fried foods, high-fat meats, pastries with frostings, fish, chips and cheese take longer to digest because they contain fat.
-Thereby increasing the risk of reflux.
+Fried foods, high-fat meats, pastries with frostings, fish, chips, and cheese take longer to digest because they contain fat.
+Therefore they also increase the risk of reflux.

 5. Fruits & Fruit Juice

-Fruits like oranges, apples and bananas exacerbate reflux in babies and should be avoided or taken at a minute quantity.
-Sometimes, fruit juice can be helpful, however, its important to regulate the quantity.
+Fruits like oranges, apples, and bananas exacerbate reflux in babies and should be avoided or taken in minute quantities.
+Sometimes, fruit juice can be helpful, but it’s important to regulate the quantity.

 Symptoms of reflux in a breastfed baby: